openziti/ziti-doc/README.md

 ## Building the Doc

-Github offers [github pages](https://pages.github.com/) which this project uses to host the output of building the static content.
-Github has a few options for where you can put your doc at this time, the main branch, a folder on the main branch named 'docs' or a special branch that still works named "gh-pages".
+GitHub offers [github pages](https://pages.github.com/) which this project uses to host the output of building the static content.
+GitHub has a few options for where you can put your doc at this time, the main branch, a folder on the main branch named 'docs' or a special branch that still works named "gh-pages".
 This project is currently configured to use the main branch and docs folder.